terikon/cordova-plugin-photo-library/README.md

 - Browser platform: Separate to multiple files
 - Browser platform: Compile plugin with webpack
 - Android: caching mechanism like [this one](https://developer.android.com/training/displaying-bitmaps/cache-bitmap.html) can be helpful
+- Implement cdvthumbnail schema.
+Currenly on android added stub that returns text result.
+It will be something like cdvthumbnail://fileid@widthxheight

 # References